 Hi!
 My name is Lindsay and I teach at a year-round school in a small town in North Carolina.
-I’m about to finish up my third year in third grade in t-minus 7 days.
+I’ve been teaching 3rd grade for six years now!
 I love third graders and the material I get to teach!
 It’s the perfect age.
 The students are old enough to be able to work independently and handle more responsibility while they are still young enough to appreciate the “fun stuff”. 🙂

 I graduated with a dual bachelor’s degree in both Elementary Education (K-6) and Special Education (K-12).
 I’m also certified to teach Middle School Mathematics.
 I enjoy hanging out with family and friends, spending time with my miniature dachshunds, and I enjoy creating TPT products in my spare time.
 My store: https://www.teacherspayteachers.com/Store/The-Lifetime-Learner